Cap Corse

 Cap Corse is the peninsula at the north of the island.

-Cap Corse (/fr/; Capicorsu, /co/; Capo Corso, /it/), a geographical area of Corsica, is a 40 km long peninsula located at the northern tip of the island.
+Cap Corse (/fr/; Capicorsu, /co/; Capo Corso, /it/; 'Corsican Cape'), a geographical area of Corsica, is a 40 km long peninsula located at the northern tip of the island.
 At the base of it is the second largest city in Corsica, Bastia.
-Cap Corse is also a Communauté de communes comprising 18 communes.
-The area of the Communauté de communes is 305.7 km^{2}, and its population was 6,706 in 2019.
+Cap Corse is also a communauté de communes comprising 18 communes.
+The area of the communauté de communes is 305.7 km^{2}, and its population was 6,706 in 2019.
 Cap Corse may also refer to a wine made in the region.

 The communes

 Starting on the west side and working north around the peninsula the communes are: